qubic/integration/Partners/README.md

 | https://rpc.qubic.org/ | Deprecated legacy API.
 See the legacy documentation [here](old/README.md). |

 > If migrating from the deprecated API, please refer to [this](migration.md) page for the endpoints that got replaced and their new counterparts.

+> Attention: the api urls are subject to refactoring currently.
+It is possible that the host and first part of the path
+> will be changed soon (ETA end of 2025).

 ## Exchange integration